-- Average congestion on selected roads will remain below 20 seconds delay per km travelled despite traffic growth (currently 20 seconds delay per km). - At least 80% of all trips up to 1 km and 60% of all trips between 1 and 2 kms will be walked or cycled (74% and 19% respectively in 2004). - At least 15.6% of journey to work trips will be made using public passenger transport (currently 15.6%). - Less than 442 million litres of petrol and diesel per annum will be used for transport purposes (currently 459 million litres).
+- Average congestion on selected roads will remain below 20 seconds delay. - per km travelled despite traffic growth (currently 20 seconds delay per km). - At least 80% of all trips up to 1 km and 60% of all trips between 1 and 2 kms - will be walked or cycled (74% and 19% respectively in 2004). - Journey to work trips using public passenger transport will increase by 20%. - Less than 442 million litres of petrol and diesel per annum will be used for transport purposes (currently 459 million litres).

-- More than 95% of calls to the Metlink Service Centre will be answered and customers provided with the necessary travel information within a budget of \$576,000. - At least 15.6% of journey to work trips will be made using public transport. - All rail, bus and harbour ferry service contracts will meet the requirements of Land Transport New Zealand (as required by the Land Transport Management Act 2003). - Greater Wellington will undertake an integrated ticketing review within a budget of \$100,000.
+- More than 95% of calls to the Metlink Service Centre will be answered and customers provided with the necessary travel information within a budget of \$576,000. - Journey to work trips using public transport will increase by 4%. - All rail, bus and harbour ferry service contracts will meet the requirements of Land Transport New Zealand (as required by the Land Transport Management Act 2003). - Greater Wellington will undertake an integrated ticketing review within a budget of \$100,000.

-• Greater Wellington will complete the review of Porirua, Tawa and Wairarapa services within a budget of \$125,000.
+· Greater Wellington will complete the review of Porirua, Tawa and Wairarapa services within a budget of \$125,000.

-- More than 95% of calls to the Metlink Service Centre will be answered and customers provided with the necessary travel information within a budget of \$591,000. - At least 15.6% of journey to work trips will be made using public transport. - All rail, bus and harbour ferry service contracts will meet the requirements of Land Transport New Zealand (as required by the Land Transport Management Act 2003). - · Greater Wellington will complete the review of Wellington City services within a budget of \$129,000.
+- More than 95% of calls to the Metlink Service Centre will be answered and customers provided with the necessary travel information within a budget of \$591,000. - Journey to work trips using public transport will increase by 4%. - All rail, bus and harbour ferry service contracts will meet the requirements of Land Transport New Zealand (as required by the Land Transport Management Act 2003). - Greater Wellington will complete the review of Wellington City services within a budget of \$129,000.

-- More than 95% of calls to the Metlink Service Centre will be answered and customers provided with the necessary travel information within a budget of \$605,000. - At least 15.6% of journey to work trips will be made using public transport. - All rail, bus and harbour ferry service contracts will meet the requirements of Land Transport New Zealand (as required by the Land Transport Management Act 2003). - Greater Wellington will commence a review of services focusing on the Kapiti Coast within a budget of \$133,000.
+- More than 95% of calls to the Metlink Service Centre will be answered and customers provided with the necessary travel information within a budget of \$605,000. - Journey to work trips using public transport will increase by 4%. - All rail, bus and harbour ferry service contracts will meet the requirements of Land Transport New Zealand (as required by the Land Transport Management Act 2003). - Greater Wellington will commence a review of services focusing on the Kapiti Coast within a budget of \$133,000.